utep-cs-systems-courses/os-video-player-salvadorrh/README.md

 * You must have three functions
   * One function to extract the frames
   * One function to convert the frames to grayscale
-  * One function to display the frames at the original framerate (24fps)
+  * One function to display the frames at the original frame rate (24fps)
 * The functions must each execute within their own python thread
   * The threads will execute concurrently
-  * The order threads execute in may not be the same from run to run
+  * The order threads execute may not be the same from run to run
 * Threads will need to signal that they have completed their task
 * Threads must process all frames of the video exactly once
 * Frames will be communicated between threads using producer/consumer idioms
-  * Producer/consumer qeueus must be bounded at ten frames
+  * Producer/consumer queues must be bounded at ten frames

 Note: You may have ancillary objects and method in order to make your code easier to understand and implement.